Planning & Community Development

-Ms. Talley has overseen two Comprehensive Master Plans for the City of Boerne.
+Ms. Haning has overseen two Comprehensive Master Plans for the City of Boerne.
 The city’s planning department received the Planning Excellence award from the American Planning Association in 2019 and the Great Places in Texas recognition in 2019.
 She participated in Leadership Boerne 2015-2016.

 She enjoys working closely with the people, especially engaging with the community in a collaborative effort to achieve the best for the Boerne.